 The concept of the app was the following:

 - before a lesson, a teacher uploads the audio to the app

 - a student books a lesson and pays for it

-- during the appointed time, a student opens the app or enters the website via a mobile device, authorizes, and receives the prepared audio
+when it’s time, a student opens the app or enters the website via a mobile device, authorizes in, and receives the prepared audio

 - the system estimates the speed of the data transmission channel and tracks when the student joins a lesson

-After the tech stack was chosen and PoC tested, we divided each lesson into stages: Warm-up, Explanation, Practice, Monitoring, and Summary.
+After choosing the tech stack and testing the PoC, we divided each lesson into stages: Warm-up, Explanation, Practice, Monitoring, and Summary.
 Each of them has its own set of features.

 Synchronization was achieved through FFmpeg – a tool that allows you to manipulate the transfer of audio and video streams flexibly and conveniently.
-To display video streams without the use of third-party systems, we decided to use WebRTC technology.
+To display video streams without using third-party systems, we decided to use WebRTC technology.
 It was a perfectly suited solution for secure video streaming via a browser.

 The dev team followed an iterative approach.
 Our specialists performed tasks in parallel with the continuous analysis of the results and adjustments to the previous stages of work.